sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 libraries in future.)

-There are various obvious code blocks for handling the new command line arguments which aren't described here, but should be fairly obvious.
+There are various obvious code blocks for handling the new command line arguments which aren't described here, but should be fairly clear.

-The main functional change, as you'd expect, is in ``lib/vtls/openssl.c`` ([here](https://github.com/sftcd/curl/blob/ECH-experimental/lib/vtls/openssl.c#L3768)) where an ECHConfig, if available from command line or DNS cache, is fed into the OpenSSL library via the new APIs implemented in our fork for that purpose.
+The main functional change, as you'd expect, is in ``lib/vtls/openssl.c`` ([here](https://github.com/sftcd/curl/blob/ECH-experimental/lib/vtls/openssl.c#L3768)) where an ECHConfig, if available from command line or DNS cache, is fed into the OpenSSL library via the new APIs implemented in our OpenSSL fork for that purpose.
 This code also implements the opportunistic (``--ech``) or hard-fail (``--ech-hard``) logic.
 (There's about 100 new LOC involved there.)

 Other than that, the main additions are in ``lib/doh.c``